-Other alternatives include Linux and Google's Chrome OS, both of which are free.
+An alternative is Google's Chrome OS, which is free and available on a wide range of devices.
 These are powerful operating systems which have yet to gain a significant foothold in the business market.

 Mobile devices like smartphones and tablets have operating systems too.
 But although some tablet computers do run Windows, mobile devices generally use different operating systems to your desktop and laptop computers, such as iOS and Android.

 An office suite is the name for a collection of individual software packages which allow you to work with spreadsheets, documents, presentations and so on.